 - TOWN TRAILS - MOTORIZED TRAILS.
 The town currently maintains the motorized trail that extends from one end of town to the other and connects with other motorized trails to enhance the snowmobiling and ATV experience.
 The town grooms the town snowmobile trail and works with Utah State Parks and Recreation who also grooms outside of the town's boundaries.
 Other businesses such as Thunder Mountain Motorsports also grooms the Dry Lakes Road area for snowmobile access.
 All entities are working together to ensure the a great snowmobile experience for the beginner and expert rider.
 The Motorized trail is identified on the east side of highway 143 beginning at Thunder Mountain Motorsports and connecting to the south end of Brian Head heading towards either Brian Head Peak or Sugar Loaf/Bear Flat Road taking you to Dry Lakes area for great riding.

 - NON-MOTORIZED TRAILS.
 The town also develops and maintains non-motorized trails such as a walking trail on the west side of highway 143 starting at Aspen Drive to the Sugar Loaf/Bear Flat area.
-Mountain Bike trails, hiking trails and horse back riding trails are also identified throughout the town with the goal to connect to other trail systems such as the Marathon bike trail heading south east towards Panguitch Lake or Mesquito Lane for the short hike around the town.
+Mountain Bike trails, hiking trails and horse back riding trails are also identified throughout the town with the goal to connect to other trail systems such as the Marathon bike trail heading south east towards Panguitch Lake or the Manzanita Trail for a hike that will take you to some beautiful vista on the south end of the town.

 For detailed map information on the town's trails, both motorized and non-motorized, please refer to the specific map located under documents to the left sidebar of this page.
 Or you can call our staff at 435-677-2029 during normal business hours.